hakito/SlimVDI/README.md

 filesystem inside a partition if the disk uses a traditional MBR partition map.
 I also have experimental (not heavily tested) support for Windows Dynamic Disk.
 I don't yet support Linux LVM or GPT partitioning schemes.

+#### Remarks about unused blocks
-(*) All the clusters that fall inside a VDI block must be unused in order for the block to be considered unused.
+All the clusters that fall inside a VDI block must be unused in order for the block to be considered unused.
 VDI blocks are usually 1MB, which typically covers 256x4K guest clusters.
 You might get better results by defragmenting inside your guest VM first.

-3. Buttons
+### Buttons
-"Partition Info" shows the partition map from the MBR of the source VDI.
+- **Partition Info** shows the partition map from the MBR of the source VDI.
-"Header Info" shows information taken from the VDI, VHD or VMDK header.
+- **Header Info** shows information taken from the VDI, VHD or VMDK header.
 RAW files obviously have no header to show, but SlimVDI internally treats a RAW disk image as a VMDK with a single flat extent, so what you will see is the synthesized VMDK header.
-"Sector viewer" lets you view source disk sectors in hex format, and/or dump sectors to a file.
+- **Sector viewer** lets you view source disk sectors in hex format, and/or dump sectors to a file.
-"Proceed" tells the tool to begin the cloning operation.
+- **Proceed** tells the tool to begin the cloning operation.
-"Exit" causes the application to close.
+- **Exit** causes the application to close.

 Resizing Partitions